department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/contaminated-drinking-water-at-camp-lejeune.md

 - Your military records showing you served at Camp Lejeune or MCAS New River for at least 30 days from August 1953 through December 1987 while on active duty, or in the National Guard or Reserves, **and**
-- Evidence, like a doctor’s report or medical test results, stating that you have 1 or more of the 8 illnesses on the presumptive conditions list (see above)
+- Evidence stating that you have 1 or more of the 8 illnesses on the presumptive conditions list (see above)

 ### Can family members of Veterans also get help from VA?